miyako/4d-plugin-hidapi/README.md

 # 4d-plugin-hidapi
-Communicate with USB and Bluetooth HID devices using hidapi
+Communicate with USB and Bluetooth HID devices using [hidapi](https://github.com/signal11/hidapi).